terraform-ibm-modules/terraform-ibm-cis/access-ocp-api-through-cis.md

 1. Order a certificate in Secrets Manager:

-    * Open the Secrets Manager service and select `Secrets` on the left.
+    1. Open the Secrets Manager service and select `Secrets` on the left.
-    * Click `Add`.
+    1. Click **Add**.
-    * If you are using a new Secrets Manager instance you will need to configure it prior to ordering your certificate.
-Follow the steps outlined under [Preparing to order public certificates](https://cloud.ibm.com/docs/secrets-manager?topic=secrets-manager-prepare-order-certificates&interface=ui).
+    1. If you are using a new Secrets Manager instance, you need to configure it before you order your certificate.
+Follow the steps that are outlined under [Preparing to order public certificates](https://cloud.ibm.com/docs/secrets-manager?topic=secrets-manager-prepare-order-certificates&interface=ui).
-    * Click on `Public certificate` and then click on `Next`.
+    1. Click **Public certificate**, and then click **Next**.
-    * Complete the form:
+    1. Complete the form.
+Add a name and description.
-      ```
-        Name - provide a name.
-        Description - enter a description of your choice.
-        Click on Next.
+    1. Click **Next**.
-        Under Certificate authority select your configured Let's Encrypt certificate authority engine.
+    1. Select your configured Let's Encrypt certificate authority engine.
-        Under Key algorithm, pick your preferred algorithm,
-        Bundle certificates - leave off
-        Automatic certificate rotation - leave off
+    1. Select the key algorithm to use to generate the key for your certificate.
+    1. Enable advanced options for the certificate.
+        - Make sure that the bundle is toggled off.
+        - Make sure that the automatic certificate rotation is toggled off.
-        Under DNS provider select your configured DNS provider instance.
+    1. Select your configured DNS provider instance.
-        Click on Select domains, check the subdomain and click on Done.
-      ```
+    1. Add the domains to include in your request.
+Check the subdomain, and then click **Done**.
-    * Click `Next`.
+    1. Click **Next**.
-    * Review your selections and click on `Add`.
+    1. Review your selections and click **Add**.

-2. Download the certificates in Secrets Manager.
+1. Download the certificates in Secrets Manager.
 It has `<cert_name>.key` and `<cert_name>.pem` file.

-3. Run the following commands on the command line to create secrets in your cluster that use the downloaded certificates.
+1. Run the following commands on the command line to create secrets in your cluster that use the downloaded certificates.

    ```sh
    ibmcloud login --apikey <apikey>